-VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in lifelong participation, supported by a resilient sports system and strong community partnerships.
+VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in

-Pillar 1:

-Leadership

-Development and

-Volunteer Support

-- We will support the development of strong, inclusive leadership across the Aurora sport landscape. - We will provide training that helps grow the skills and capacity of LSO leaders, supporting the adoption of sport across all segments of the Town's residents. - We will provide administrative support and mentorship to LSOs to support long-term growth and appropriate decision-making.

-Expected Outcome Strategic Initiatives Short Term Medium Term Long Term Owner Support the creation of leadership empowerment programming for those groups not traditionally represented in sport leadership Consult with LSO leadership to understand how under represented groups are currently being engaged Develop a consolidated list of known under-represented/under-resourced communities in Aurora Identify marginalized communities to be engaged For each group identified determine if there is a contact/engagement lead known to the Town For each group, determine if there have been successful engagement approaches used in the past.
-If not, new/alternative communication modalities are required Conduct consultations (e.g., focus groups, surveys, or interviews) with members of under represented groups to confirm/further identify barriers to sport participation and leadership and identify needs and aspirations Refine engagement as required (e.g., due to language, cultural, and contextual barriers) Analyze collected data to identify themes, gaps, and opportunities for empowerment programming Use findings to inform the development of core concepts/ideas for leadership empowerment programming Test core concepts/ideas with LSO leadership and leaders of identified groups for feedback Develop (or source) pilot leadership empowerment programming Consult with LSO leadership and leaders of identified groups to ensure program relevance Pilot leadership empowerment programming with a group representative of target populations Incorporate surveys or focus groups to evaluate the pilot's effectiveness and areas for improvement Refine leadership empowerment programming based on feedback Develop inclusive outreach campaign Launch outreach campaign for the leadership empowerment programming Fully launch the empowerment program Use evaluation data to refine the program and keep it aligned with evolving community needs Continue to build partnership and network of alumni participants to foster ongoing collaboration and mentorship
+Pillar 1: Leadership Development and Volunteer Support We will support the development of strong, inclusive leadership across the Aurora sport landscape.
+We will provide training that helps grow the skills and capacity of LSO leaders, supporting the adoption of sport across all segments of the Town's residents.
+We will provide administrative support and mentorship to LSOs to support long-term growth and appropriate decision-making.
+You're in Good Company Expected Outcome Strategic Initiatives Short Term Medium Term Long Term Owner 1.2.
+Support the creation of leadership empowerment programming for those groups not traditionally represented in sport leadership Consult with LSO leadership to understand how under represented groups are currently being engaged Develop a consolidated list of known under-represented/under-resourced communities in Aurora Identify marginalized communities to be engaged For each group identified determine if there is a contact/engagement lead known to the Town For each group, determine if there have been successful engagement approaches used in the past.
+If not, new/alternative communication modalities are required Conduct consultations (e.g., focus groups, surveys, or interviews) with members of under represented groups to confirm/further identify barriers to sport participation and leadership and identify needs and aspirations Refine engagement as required (e.g., due to language, cultural, and contextual barriers) Analyze collected data to identify themes, gaps, and opportunities for empowerment programming Use findings to inform the development of core concepts/ideas for leadership empowerment programming Test core concepts/ideas with LSO leadership and leaders of identified groups for feedback Develop (or source) pilot leadership empowerment programming Consult with LSO leadership and leaders of identified groups to ensure program relevance Pilot leadership empowerment programming with a group representative of target populations Incorporate surveys or focus groups to evaluate the pilot's effectiveness and areas for improvement programming based on feedback Develop inclusive outreach campaign Launch outreach campaign for the leadership empowerment programming Fully launch the empowerment program Use evaluation data to refine the program and keep it aligned with evolving community needs Continue to build partnership and network of alumni participants to foster ongoing collaboration and mentorship

-VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in lifelong participation, supported by a resilient sports system and strong community partnerships.
+VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in